Marjorie Madfis, MBA

 In addition to her role on the board of Yes She Can Inc., she serves on several nonprofit boards in Hartford, CT, and is a member of the Association of Fundraising Professionals.

-Pat holds a Master of Public Administration degree from the University of Hartford and a bachelor’s degree from Wheaton College.
+Pat holds a Master of Public Administration degree from the University of Hartford and a Bachelor’s degree from Wheaton College.

 Jessica Markowitz, MPA

-Director, Treasurer
+Treasurer

 Jessica Markowitz is Senior Director of Finance, Data, and Administration at Footsteps, a nonprofit organization that assists individuals who are contemplating leaving ultra-Orthodox Jewish communities in their quest to lead self-determined lives.
 Previously, Jessica was the Director of Finance and Administration at Pro Bono Partnership, a Westchester-based nonprofit organization that provides free business and transactional legal services to nonprofit organizations in New York, New Jersey, and Connecticut.